OpenNebula/docs/source/installation_and_configuration/authentication_configuration/ldap.rst

 LDAP Authentication
 ====================

-The LDAP Authentication add-on permits users to have the same credentials as in LDAP, so effectively centralizing authentication.
+The LDAP Authentication allows users to have the same credentials as in LDAP, so effectively centralizing authentication.
 Enabling it will let any correctly authenticated LDAP user use OpenNebula.

 Prerequisites
 =============

-.. warning:: This Add-on requires the **'net/ldap'** ruby library provided by the '**net-ldap**' gem.

-This Add-on will not install any LDAP server or configure it in any way.
+LDAP Authentication does not contain any LDAP server or configure it in any way.
 It will not create, delete or modify any entry in the LDAP server it connects to.
 The only requirement is the ability to connect to an already running LDAP server, perform a successful **ldapbind** operation, and have a user able to perform searches of users.
 Therefore no special attributes or values are required in the LDIF entry of the user authenticating.

 Configuration
 =============